uvarc/rc-learning/content/courses/parallel-computing-introduction/distributed_mpi_programs.md

 [Python](/courses/parallel-computing-introduction/MPI_Guide_mpi4py.pdf)

-## Process Management
+## Processes and Messages

+To MPI, a _process_ is a copy of your program's executable.
 MPI programs are run under the control of an executor or _process manager_.
 The process manager starts the requested number of processes on a specified list of hosts, assigns an identifier to each process, then starts the processes.

-Each copy has its own global variables\, stack\, heap\, and program counter.
+The most important point to understand about MPI is that each process runs _independently_ of all the others.
+Each process has its own global variables, stack, heap, and program counter.
+Any communications are through the MPI library.
+If one process is to carry out some instructions differently from the others, conditional statements must be inserted into the program to identify the process and isolate those instructions.

+Processes send and receive _messages_ from one another.
+A message is a stream of bytes containing the values of variables that one process needs to pass to or retrieve from another one.

 Usually when MPI is run the number of processes is determined and fixed for the lifetime of the program.
-The MPI3 standard can spawn new processes but in a resource managed environment such as a high-performance cluster, the total number must still be requested in advance.
+The MPI-3 standard can spawn new processes, but in a resource managed environment such as a high-performance cluster, the total number must still be requested in advance.

 MPI distributions ship with a process manager called  `mpiexec`  or  `mpirun`.
 In some environments, such as many using Slurm, we use the Slurm process manager  `srun`.